tpierrain/SmokeMe/README.md

 ```
 Easy, all you have to do is to add a reference to the **SmokeMe** lib in your
-code and to code a smoke test by implementing a type implementing
+code and to code a smoke test by implementing a type deriving from the
-SmokeMe.ICheckSmoke interface.
+SmokeMe.SmokeTest abstract class.

 ```